Aero Feliz

 Aero Feliz (English: Happy Air) was a passenger airline that operated in the Mexican Republic from 1990 until 1992.
 It is notable for being one of the first charter, low-cost airlines in Mexico.

 Destinations

-The airline flew from their base at Puerto Vallarta to domestic destinations within Mexico, such as Mexico City, Guadalajara, and international destinations including Dallas-Fort Worth and Oakland.
+The airline flew from their base at Puerto Vallarta to domestic destinations within Mexico, such as Mexico City, Guadalajara, and international destinations including Dallas-Fort Worth and Miami.